AxonIQ/reference-guide/part-iii-infrastructure-components/spring-boot-autoconfiguration.md

 }
 ```

 Equal to events, you can also customize the Message `Serializer` used by your application.
-The Message `Serializer` comes into play when your Command and Query message are send from one node to another in a distributed environment.
+The Message `Serializer` comes into play when your Command and Query message are sent from one node to another in a distributed environment.
 To set a custom `Serializer` for you message you can simply define a `messageSerializer` bean like so:

 ```java
 class SerializerConfiguration {